ivombi/House-price-prediction/README.md

 Some of the key metrics used to compare both estimators were RMSE and Coefficient of determination(R2).
 The metric values for Random forest and Ridge were as follows:
 > - RMSE: 27,177.3 vs 26,397.8
 > - R2: 0.97 vs 0.93

+Taking RMSE as the primary metric, Ridge regression was selected as best performing estimator due to its small value as compared to Randome forest. <br>
+Model registration and deployment was done to consume as a service through an API